|

 been inhabited for at least 40,000 years.
 They were all

-surface finds, many of them from dirt roads graded through the
+near-surface finds, many of them from dirt roads graded through the

-bushland.
+bushland to a depth of roughly 60 cm (2').
 Improbable as it may seem, the similarities of the

-(33GU218) are unmistakable.
-They also closely resemble
+unmistakable.
+These figures also closely resemble

-Paleolithic artifact material from Europe, suggesting
+Palaeolithic artifact material from Europe, suggesting

-origin, propagated over a long period of time across most of the planet.
+origin propagated over a long period of time across most of the planet.
 Given

 Australia's geographical isolation from the rest of the world,

-these finds were not really expected - but here they are... |
+these finds were not really expected - but there they were... |

 ____________________